HEPTHools/Adinkra/README.md

 * [Adinkra.m](https://raw.githubusercontent.com/HEPTHools/Adinkra/master/Adinkra.m): mathematica package with tools to research adinkras

-* [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb): tutorial notebook file with examples on how to use the various functions of the Adinkra.m package.
+* [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb): full tutorial notebook file with examples on how to use the various functions of the Adinkra.m package.

+* [4DTools.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/Examples/4DTools.nb): tutorial notebook file with examples on how to use the various functions of the Adinkra.m package.